 Cut is an essential factor in determining a diamond’s value, fire, sparkle and brilliance.

 Relative to its long history, only in modern times have cutters been able to successfully harness a diamond’s potential beauty.
 If the diamond cut too deep or too shallow, it will not reflect light nor fiery brilliance in the most optimal fashion.

 In 2004, GIA unveiled a diamond cut grading system for standard round brilliants in the D-to-Z color range.
 This system, the product of intensive research and testing, assigns an overall diamond cut grade as one of the following: Excellent, Very Good, Good, Fair, Poor.

-Beauty trul is in the eye of the beholder.
+Beauty truly is in the eye of the beholder.
 The diamond shape you choose is a matter of personal preference.
 Zadok Jewelers carries many different shapes and sizes of stones.
-Your consultant will provide you with additional information to help you better decide which shape is best for you.
+Your consultant will assist you with additional information to help you make a decision.

-Not all certificates are created equally.
+Not all certificates are created equal.
 Because of their outstanding reputation of having the strictest standards, a GIA Certificate with your purchase is highly respected by your insurance company and solidifies your investment.

 A certificate thoroughly describes the quality of a diamond, but it does not place a monetary value on the gem.
 You will receive a complimentary appraisal with your purchase.